e-comas/e-comas.com/_posts/2025-01-07-10-years-of-amazon-trends-looking-five-years-back-and-five-years-forward.md

 He says: "Higher-margin products allow sellers to invest in brand-building, which is critical for long-term success.
 Consumable products or those with repeat purchase potential offer significant growth opportunities thanks to their consistent demand and the ability to create personalized, scalable marketing campaigns."

 Jérôme de Guigné agrees; he says: "It's always been the smaller high-value goods, like electronics, that have the highest margins and tend to do really well on Amazon.
-There's no reason for that to change: people love gadgets.
+There's no reason for that to change: commerce is after value generation.

 "On the other hand, fashion has never been Amazon's strong point, but is now starting to see major growth, so we predict that's going to get big.
 It's no coincidence that Amazon's Christmas ad for 2024 focused on a smart evening jacket.